lauryx/lauryx.github.io/_posts/2020-04-22-elite-hackers-tried-to-access-the-computer-network-of-the-world-health-organization-amid-epidemic-coronavirus.md

 Information provided by Urbelis were confirmed by the WHO director for cyber security, Flavio Aggio.

 The above article is intended solely for your personal information.
-If you are a news organization or a company and want an agreement to republish our articles, please send us a mail to abonamente@news.ro.
+If you are a news organization or a company and want an agreement to republish our articles, please send us a mail to
 <small>
 <span><a href='https://www.news.ro/economic/hackeri-de-elita-au-incercat-sa-acceseze-reteaua-informatica-a-organizatiei-mondiale-a-sanatatii-pe-fondul-epidemiei-de-coronavirus-1922400024002020030719313107'>Source</a></span></small>